Preparing for Next Level Knowledge Management in Microsoft Office 365 – Project Cortex

 Although an official Project Cortex release date has not been announced, it is expected to be this year.
-Microsoft has developed demos which showcases a lot of the functionality we can expect in Office 365.
+Microsoft has developed demos that showcase a lot of the functionality we can expect in Office 365.

 The demo gives us insight into some of the things you can start doing today in Office 365 and include in your implementation to enable you to take maximum benefit of Project Cortex when it is released.